ethersphere/swarm-guide/contents/gettingstarted.rst

 Connecting swarm only (no blockchain)
 -------------------------------------

-..  note::  Even though you do not need the ethereum blockchain, you will need geth to generate a swarm account ($BZZKEY), since this account determines the base address that your Swarm node is going to use.
+..  note::  Even though you do not need the ethereum blockchain, you will need geth to generate a swarm account ($BZZKEY), since this account determines the base address that your swarm node is going to use.

 To suppress any ENS name resolution, use the ``--ens-api ''`` option.